 Brizy Review: Introduction

 WordPress drag and drop page builders are nothing new.
-Generally, beginners love them, and people who want to build pages without coding.
+Generally, beginners and people who want to build pages without coding love them.
 They bridge WordPress with other builders like Wix, Squarespace, and Weebly.
 They are popular because they give the best of both worlds.
 In this Brizy review we’ll tell you about the new kid on the block.

 In this Brizy review, we will break down this popular WordPress builder, giving you an overview of its biggest strengths and weaknesses.
 By the time you finish reading this piece, you will know if Brizy is the right solution for your site.
 Let’s go!